Dalhousie Generating Station: Orimulsion conversion

 The drop in oil prices by the mid-1980s and the age of Dalhousie #1 saw NB Power examine options.
 The Dalhousie plant was particularly attractive for changing its fuel since it was situated on the shore of Chaleur Bay and had a ship-unloading pier at the nearby Port of Dalhousie to which it was connected by a pipeline (for fuel oil).
 In 1988, Dalhousie became the site of the world's first large-scale test of orimulsion fuel when 180,000 tons were burnt to produce 0.5 million MWh.
 This successful test saw NB Power and Bitor America enter into a long term supply agreement of 800,000 tons/year for both Dalhousie #1 and Dalhousie #2; the plant's conversion was completed in 1994 and began burning Orimulsion 100, switching to a different grade Orimulsion 400 in 1998.
 The 1994 upgrades saw the plant become the third in Canada to install Flue-gas desulfurization (FGD) technology which saw the addition of scrubbers for removing particulate pollution.

 The plant burned Orimulsion oil, a product of PDVSA, and featured two boilers and two large chimneys, 168 m and 162 m in height.
 The plant consumed 0.8 million tons of Orimulsion per year and generated approximately ten percent of the province's electricity, while producing roughly eighteen percent of the province's air pollution and greenhouse gas emissions (among large industrial polluters).

 In 2004 the government of Venezuela announced that its state-owned oil company Petróleos de Venezuela (PdVSA) would begin scaling down production of Orimulsion and not renew any existing supply contracts once they have ended.
 This decision threw a wrench in plans by NB Power which was in the process of a $1 billion upgrade to the Coleson Cove Generating Station, converting that plant from heavy fuel oil to Orimulsion based on a signed MoU with PdVSA.
 The announcement of the PdVSA's cancellation of future Orimulsion production beginning in 2004, as well as the Government of Canada's decision to become the 99th country to ratify the Kyoto Protocol on 17 December 2002 cast a cloud over the future of the Dalhousie Generating Station and NB Power's other thermal generating units.
 The last shipment of Orimulsion to Dalhousie was delivered in May 2006.
-After this shipment, "Bunker C" Heavy Oil was shipped as a substitute to fulfill PdVSA contract requirements.
+After this shipment, Number 6 fuel oil was shipped as a substitute to fulfill PdVSA contract requirements.